Hyperbolic Heegaard splittings and Dehn twists: A precise version of the theorem

 \subsection{Hyperbolization of the drilled double}

-Observe that $M_{\tau_{\gamma}^n}-\gamma$ can be understood as the double of $H-\gamma$.
+Observe that $M_{\tau_{\gamma}^n}-\gamma$ is (homeomorphic to) the double of $H-\gamma$.
 By Thurston's Hyperbolization for Haken manifolds (\cite[Theorem~1.42]{Kapovich:hyperbolization}), as $(H,\gamma)$ is pared acylindrical, the manifold $M_{\tau_{\gamma}^n}-\gamma$ admits a complete finite volume hyperbolic metric which is itself the double of a complete hyperbolic metric with finite volume and totally geodesic boundary on $H-\gamma$ (see also~\cite[Theorem~2]{BonahonOtal_04}).
 We fix such a hyperbolic structure on $M_{\tau_{\gamma}^n}-\gamma$ and denote it by $\mb{M}_\gamma$.
+This hyperbolic structure is unique up to isometry by Mostow--Prasad rigidity (and, likewise, the hyperbolic structure with totally geodesic boundary on $H-\gamma$ is unique up to isometry, as can be seen by doubling and applying Mostow--Prasad rigidity).

+Since the metric on $\mb{M}_\gamma$ is the double of a metric on $H-\gamma$, the \emph{doubling involution} $\sigma\colon\mb{M}_\gamma\to\mb{M}_\gamma$, which exchanges the two copies of $H-\gamma$ and fixes their common boundary pointwise, is an isometry.
+This reflective symmetry will be used twice below, in Subsection~\ref{subsec:normalized_length} and in the proof of Proposition~\ref{prop}.